digi-ron/AU-Falcon-SPUD-Project/PCMBCM/Keyfob/Keyfob.md

 ## Changing locking mode (Smartshield models only)

-In the Smartshield models of AU Falcon (Late Series 1 - Series 3), a locking mode can be specified using a factory remote.
+In the Smartshield models of AU Falcon ([Series 1.5](../../Miscellaneous/SeriesInformation/SeriesInformation.md#series-15) - [Series 3](../../Miscellaneous/SeriesInformation/SeriesInformation.md#series-3)), a locking mode can be specified using a factory remote.
 To change the remote mode, simply hold down the lock and unlock buttons at the same time for approximately 3-5 seconds, the car will acknowledge with a flash of the indicators.
 The 2 modes available are:

 - Single press (one press of the unlock button unlocks all doors)
 - Double press (one press of the unlock button unlocks the drivers door only, another press unlocks the remaining doors)